8 Online Tools

 - signal: They contribute 40% of the enrichment signal, highlighting their importance in driving the association between this gene set and the biological phenotype being studied.

-Challenge: How different ranking metrics impact the output?
+Challenge: How do different ranking metrics impact the output?

 Run GSEA analysis using Hallmark gene sets with two metrics (tTest and Ratio_of_Classes).
 What are the upregulated terms (FDR < 0.1) in the Diff